MAD-Vir: Metagenomic Array Detection of emerging Virus in EU

 The MAD-Vir project aims at further developing this microarray chip to allow easy update with new virus probes and to implement the Microarray chip method in 4 EU reference laboratories.
 This metagenomic microarray will also be compared to other diagnostic methods that have already been developed (e.g. pathogen specific PCRs, Microfluidic PCRs, Nanostring) and used in the testing of suspicious and imported disease cases as well as surveys.

-The development and harmonisation of this non-NGS-based metagenomics method for detection of viral FBZ agents and emerging threats might aid in an early identification of zoonotic pathogens and may aid in outbreak preparedness.
+The development and harmonization of this non-NGS-based metagenomics method for detection of viral FBZ agents and emerging threats might aid in an early identification of zoonotic pathogens and may aid in outbreak preparedness.